-In the Tiroler Tageszeitung of 17 May 2020 in the “Letter to Tyrol” our partner, lawyer Ivo Greiter, demands the independence of public prosecutors from the Minister of Justice when it comes to bringing charges.
+In the Tiroler Tageszeitung of 17 May 2020 in the “Letter to Tyrol” our partner, lawyer Ivo Greiter, demanded the independence of public prosecutors from the Minister of Justice when it comes to bringing charges.

-In addition, cases have repeatedly come to light in which apparently no charges were brought by instructions from the top: 696 police officers repeatedly held out their hands to around 50 heavy goods vehicle companies, the Bureau for Internal Affairs (BIA) claimed in a criminal complaint.
-The Federal Ministry of Justice closed the case as a trivial matter: “The mass of officers only took small sums of money.”
-But the hard core earned up to 1000 Euro per month.
-400,000 euros should have been paid in two years.
-According to an order of the Ministry of Justice, the head of protocol of Governor H. “does not have to appear in court for false statements…” The prosecutors are also critical: The ministerial right of instruction is “a remnant of cabinet justice, where politics decided who and how someone is brought before a criminal court”, said Brigitte Bierlein, then President of the Association of Austrian Public Prosecutors and later Chancellor (2019-2020).
-Brigitte Bierlein.
-Bierlein renewed the age-old demand of the public prosecutors for the abolition of the right to issue directives, saying that the head of the Justice Minister’s office had to be removed because that was where political influence could be exerted.
+Cases have also repeatedly come to light in which no charges were brought, obviously because of instructions from above: 696 police officers repeatedly took handouts from around 50 heavy goods transport companies, the Bureau for Internal Affairs (BIA) claimed in a criminal complaint.
+The Federal Ministry of Justice closed the case as being a trivial matter: “The majority of officers only took small sums of money.”
+But the hard core earned up to 1000 euros per month, 400,000 euros were apparantly paid in two years.
+According to an order by the Ministry of Justice, Governor H.’s Chief of Protocol did not have to appear in court for making false statements…

+There is also repeated criticism by public prosecutors: The ministerial right of instruction is “a remnant of cabinet justice, where politics decided who and how someone is brought before a criminal court”, said Brigitte Bierlein, at the time President of the Association of Austrian Public Prosecutors and later Chancellor (2019-2020).
+Bierlein repeated the public prosecutors’ long-standing demand for the abolition of the right of instruction, saying that this power of the Minister of Justice had to be removed, as this was where political influence could be exerted.

-The Innsbruck lawyer Dr. Ivo Greiter (law firm Greiter, Pegger, Kofler) has been calling for the right to issue directives to be halved since his first lecture at the Judges’ Week in 1990.back
+The Innsbruck lawyer Ivo Greiter (law firm Greiter, Pegger, Kofler) has been calling for the right of instruction to be restricted since his first lecture at the “Judges’ Week” in 1990.